j3rrywan9/scala-study/docs/sbt.md

 sbt provides a convenient syntax for defining dependencies on remote artifacts using the `%` method.
 This method is used to create `ModuleID` instances.
 To define a `ModuleID` in sbt, write `"groupId" % "artifactId" % "version"` and it will automatically become an instance of a `ModuleID`.

+The `libraryDependencies` key holds a value of type `Seq[ModuleID]`.
+The `+=` operator is used to take the previous value assigned to the `libraryDependencies` setting and append the new `ModuleID` value to it.

+There are two operators to append values to existing settings that contain a sequence of items: `+=` and `++=`.
+The `++=` operator works similarly to the `+=` operator, but instead of adding a single value, it adds multiple values given as a sequence.

+#### Initializations

+### Creating and executing tasks

+Builds are about accomplishing tasks, from running a compiler to generating zip files for distribution.
+Tasks are the means to repeatedly perform some operation, like compiling your project, generating documentation, or running tests.
+In sbt a task is like a setting that runs every time you request its value.
+That is, every time you make a request to sbt's task engine, each task required will be run once for that request.

+### Defining with  subprojects

+In sbt, the default project settings assume that each project has its own base directory.
+Each project in your build should have its own base directory that's different from any other project.
+Within this base directory, you'll find the directories for source code, testing code, and so on.

+The root directory is the default target for settings found in the `build.sbt` file.
+This means that all the configuration you have so far for testing applies only to code in the root project.

+Project dependencies are defined using the `dependsOn` method of `Project`.

+#### Project definition order matters!

+Just like any other Scala object, any values defined can't be referenced before they're declared.
+Because of this, it drastically simplifies life to declare projects using `lazy val`s.
+It's such a common issue with circular references that we recommend always using `lazy val`s to define projects.

+## The default build

+### Compiling your code

+One of the primary purposes of a build tool is to compile code.
+But in order to compile code, sbt first needs to know a few things.
+You can ask sbt what it needs using the `inspect tree` command on the sbt prompt.

+As shown in this more easily readable tree, compilation requires three things:
+* A sequence (list) of source files
+* A sequence (list) of libraries
+* A sequence (list) of compiler configuration options